francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 with activation function $$\phi$$.
 All the weights and biases are initialised i.i.d. as
 $$b_i^{(l)} \sim \mathcal{N}(0, \sigma_b^2)$$ and $$W_{ij}^{(l)} \sim \mathcal{N}(0, \sigma_w^2/N_\ell)$$.
 Note that,
 similar to standard  (e.g. LeCun, Kaiming) initialisations, we rescale the variance of the weights by the width
-$$N_\ell$$ to avoid divergence when we applying central limit theorem (CLT) arguments.
+$$N_\ell$$ to avoid divergence when applying the central limit theorem (CLT) to the pre-activations at the first feedforward pass.
 We would like to understand the prior over functions induced by this prior over parameters.

 The NNGP result follows from two key observations:
 1. Even though they receive the same input $$x$$, all the hidden neurons $$h_j(x)$$ are uncorrelated with each